felipehjcosta/androidcodingguidelines/README.md

 ##### if-else-if-else

 Always line up if statements with the curly braces for their associated else statement.
 Specifically, place the initial brace on the same line as the keyword and the trailing brace inline on the same line as the next statement.
-For example:

 ```
 if (condition) {               // Comment